 MATILDA Scenarios#

-• …run MATILDA with the same parameters and settings but 2 x 31 different climate forcings.
+• …run MATILDA with the same parameters and settings for two emission scenarios and all models of the ensemble.

 Note: On a single CPU one MATILDA run over 120y takes ~4s.
 For all ensemble members this adds up to ~4min.
 The MatildaBulkProcessor class allows you to reduce this time significantly with more CPUs so you might want to run this notebook locally.
 Or have a coffee.
 Again...